-Baked spaghetti squash with meat sauce, or Bolognese, is a low carb alternative to pasta for those whose digestion and metabolism cannot tolerate refined carbohydrates.
+Baked spaghetti squash with Bolognese sauce is a low carb alternative to pasta for those whose digestion and metabolism cannot tolerate refined carbohydrates.
 Read on to see how this spaghetti squash covered with lean meat sauce and baked until the cheese melts is a better option for many.

 On a personal note, I have a weakness for pasta.
 But, when I eat it, I suffer for days.
 I feel bloated and heavy, and my insulin levels are affected, especially if I eat pasta made from bleached flour.
 How do I know?
 My body shuts down and I need a nap after eating it.